 Joe Weider brought me to America and took me under his wing, promoting my bodybuilding career and teaching me about business.
 Lucille Ball took a huge chance and called me to guest star in a special that was my first big break in Hollywood.
 And in 2003, without the help of 4,206,284 Californians, I would never have been elected Governor of the great state of California.

 So how can I ever claim to be self-made?
 To accept that mantle discounts every person and every piece of advice that got me here.
-And it gives the wrong impression — that you can do it alone.
+And it gives the wrong impression—that you can do it alone.

 I couldn’t.
-And odds are, you can’t either.” – Arnold Schwarzenegger, taken from the foreword of Tools of Titans by Tim Ferris
+And odds are, you can’t either.”

 Okay, my morning coffee has come and gone and I’m going to wrap this up, but let me summarize real quick…

-- Get back to the basics, and revisit them often.
+- Go back to the basics, and revisit them often.
 This whole blog came out of my time spent soaking in the basics that got me started.
 Don’t ever lose sight of the basics, the foundation.

 - Don’t try and do and be all things.
-Master your strengths, and delegate, hire, outsource or completely trash the rest.
+Master your strengths, and delegate, hire, outsource, or completely trash the rest.

 - This is a relay, not a triathlon.